frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 St. Paul says, "In him we live and move and have our being" (Acts 17:28).

-Pope St. John Paul II liked to say that in Christ we find the meaning and the purpose of our life.
+St. John Paul II liked to say that in Christ we find the meaning and the purpose of our life (*cf*.
+John Paul II, *Homily*, World Youth Day, August 14, 1993).
 In turning to God frequently each day, we can find the meaning and the purpose of our life.

 The Psalms say, "As the deer longs for flowing streams, so my soul longs for you, O God.
 My soul thirsts for God, for the living God.
 When shall I come and behold the face of God?"
 (Ps.
 42:1-2).